Danschlagle/ZapperKeeper/README.md

 # ZapperKeeper
 Hardware Blockchain Wallet Concept
+Blockchain Center "Hack the Holidays" hackathon entry!

-This repos houses the suggested hardware as well as photos taken throught the project
+This repo houses the suggested hardware as well as photos taken through the project

 The concept:
 Create blinged out hardware wallet that lights up when a physical coin in inserted into